Last update: March 16 2021

 2. Clean the screen

-With the polarizer layers finally off, best case scenario there is almost no glue on the screen.
+With the polarizer layers finally off, in best case scenario there is almost no glue on the screen.
 The cleaning process can take anything from 10 minutes to an hour depending on the amount of glue left on the screen.

 Use plenty of Isopropanol and cotton swabs in a circular motion to loosen up the glue and then drag the bits of glue off the screen.
 You may have to go through three to twenty cotton swabs depending on how much glue is left.
 The goal here is to remove all of it and that may take some time if you are unlucky.